Bottom

 XF (Extra or Extremely Fine)

 A note that has seen a reasonable amount of circulation while retaining a good portion of it's original crispness and color.
-It may have four folds through the design as well as corner folds, pin holes, counting smudges and wrinkles (both from circulation and the printing process) and a small amount of soiling.
+It may have four or five folds through the design as well as corner folds, an occasional pin hole, counting smudges and wrinkles (both from circulation and the printing process) and a small amount of soiling.

 VF (Very Fine)

 This note will have seen a significant amount of circulation but still retains some amount of the original paper crispness.
-It may have numerous folds through the design as well as a moderate amount of soiling and smudging.
-The edges may be a bit rough but with no splits into the design.
+It may have numerous folds through the design as well as a moderate amount of soiling, minor stains, smudging, multiple pin holes and wrinkling.
+The edges may be a bit rough but with no significant splits that extend into the design.

 F (Fine)

 A well circulated note with little or no crispness remaining.
-It may show a considerable amount of soiling and/or aging along with a multitude of folds, pin holes, wrinkles and the occasional ink erosion.
+It may show a considerable amount of soiling and/or aging along with a multitude of folds and/or pin holes, wrinkles and the occasional ink erosion or stain.
 The edges may be quite rough or irregular with small tears.

 VG (Very Good)

 A note that will exhibit a considerable amount of circulation and wear.
-It may be quite soiled and/or stained with holes larger than pin holes, ink erosion, and edge chipping or separations.
+It may be quite soiled and/or stained with multiple pin holes and holes larger than pin holes, ink erosion, and edge chipping, significant separations or pieces missing.

 G (Good)

-The majority of the note will be there (corners or small portions of the note may be missing) with no crispness remaining in the paper and show considerable soiling or staining.
-Edge tears are quite common as are hole of increased size from use or erosion.
+The majority of the note will be there (corners or small portions of the note may be missing) with no crispness remaining in the paper and showing considerable soiling or staining.
+Edge tears are quite common as are holes of increased size from use or erosion.

 P (Poor)